neallred/upgit/README.md

 # upgit

 Command line tool for bringing git repos up to date, quickly.

-Inspired by countless minutes lost repeating `cd <some-repo-path> && git pull` for countless repos.
-Credit to https://gabac.blog/posts/git-pull-many-repos-at-once/ for the shell script one-liner.
+Uses the tokio runtime to pull multiple repos at once.
+Inspired by countless repetitions of "Do you have latest master?" and `cd <some-repo-path> && git pull`.

 ## Prerequisites

 A working [`cargo`](https://doc.rust-lang.org/cargo) install.
-They can both be installed by following the instructions on [rustup.rs](https://rustup.rs).
+It (and `rustup`) can be installed by following the instructions on [rustup.rs](https://rustup.rs).

 ## Usage

 ### Authentication

 Currently, `upgit` supports basic credential and ssh auth methods.
 It is work in progress and will likely change significantly.
-The user is not prompted for auth unless the specific repo requests it.
+The user is not prompted for auth unless the specific repo requests it, or unless they signal they want to preprovide credentials.

 The ssh method naively assumes the private key is at $HOME/.ssh/id_rsa.
 It allows entering a blank ssh passphrase if there is no passphrase on the key.
 It accepts the password and does not allow different keys to be used per repo.